Greenwich, Nova Scotia

-Greenwich is a rural community located in eastern Kings County, Nova Scotia, Canada.
+Greenwich is a rural community in the Canadian province of Nova Scotia, located in eastern Kings County.
 It was previously known as Noggins Corner, as travellers could procure a noggin of rum at a local public house.

 The community is bordered to the south by the Wolfville Ridge, immediately west of the town of Wolfville and east of the village of New Minas.
 It is also bordered on the north by the south bank of the Cornwallis River (also known as Chijekwtook), opposite the village of Port Williams.

 History

 Greenwich has been primarily agricultural in nature since being first settled by families including the Bishop and Forsyth families, who settled here in 1760 as New England Planters; both of these families still farm in Greenwich today.
 The Windsor and Annapolis Railway arrived in 1869.
 Greenwich served as the station for nearby Port Williams.
 In 1884, the first apple warehouse in Nova Scotia was built in Greenwich beside the station, quickly followed by many others in the 1890s paving the way for a rapid growth in the apple industry in Nova Scotia.
 Rail service lasted until 2006 and attracted bulk distributors for feed and fuel.